Home Project Info Tasks Schedule Publications Meetings/Events Partners Results Contacts People

 York University

-Dr. James Whiteway is a Professor at York University and was previously a faculty member at the University of Wales at Aberystwyth.
+James Whiteway Dr. James Whiteway (right) is a Professor at York University and was previously a faculty member at the University of Wales at Aberystwyth.
 He has a Ph.D. in Physics from York University and a B.Sc. in Engineering Physics from Queen’s University.
 His research involves the development and application of laser remote sensing technology for investigation of the atmospheres on Earth and Mars.
 Professor Whiteway led the Science Team for the LIDAR instrument on the spacecraft for the NASA Phoenix mission that landed on Mars in 2008.
 The highlight from that work was the discovery of snow falling from Martian clouds.
 Professor Whiteway’s Earth based research involves the study of processes in the atmosphere that play a role in determining climate and air quality.

 Eamonn McKernan

-Eamonn McKernan has a Ph.D. in Physics from the University of Toronto.
+Eamonn McKernan (right) has a Ph.D. in Physics from the University of Toronto.
 He has extensive experience in atmospheric modelling, thermal vacuum experimentation, and satellite calibration and validation.
 His previous projects include calibration and validation of the MOPITT satellite instrument and the Metop platform instrument suite.
 He has also supported helicopter-based infrared trace gas measurements.
 Most recently he carried out lidar measurements of water deliquescence under Martian conditions in a thermal vacuum chamber.

 CINN